 The obvious solution – the one that most Americans wind up following – is to just say forget it, believing that the risk is too minimal to bother with – and I can understand that conclusion.
 I know that’s the assumption I’ve operated on throughout my adult life to this point, and I’m willing to bet that it’s the assumption that many of you have operated on as well.
-However, as five cent nickel puts it, it makes sense to insure what you cannot afford.

-The first question thus becomes could I afford the consequences of not having long term disability insurance?
+The first question thus becomes could I afford the consequences of not having long-term disability insurance?
 A quick examination of my finances says yes – but only over a fairly short term.
 We’d be fine over the course of a year to eighteen months.
 Beyond that, things would get very difficult for my family.

-Next question: does my employer provide long term disability insurance?
+Next question: does my employer provide long-term disability insurance?
 Right now, I am self-employed, so I don’t have the benefit of employer coverage.
 My wife does have this benefit, which would replace 60% of her salary 60 days after a disabling accident, so she’s covered.
 That still leaves me out in the dark, though.